ccau1/test-blockchain-client/README.md

 [x] set terraform for different env

+[x] use multiple accounts under a rpc endpoint

 [ ] handle rpc endpoints based on endpoints returned errors

 [ ] handle rpc endpoints based on speed

-[ ] add a proxy (separate service for each provider, single entry point for wallet side to communicate with)
+[ ] add a proxy (separate service for each chain type, single entry point for wallet side to communicate with all chain types)